Kelly Ivanoski (Class of 2018) is manager of the Nolen Greenhouses here at the New York Botanical Garden.

 Erika Hanson (Class of 2007) started her own consulting, design, and maintenance firm, Living Colors Landscape and Garden, in Hudson Valley, NY.

-Fintan O’Sullivan (Class of 2007), a native of Australia, was hired by The New York Botanical Garden after graduation as a gardener in the Nolen Greenhouses.
+Fintan O’Sullivan (Class of 2007), a native of Australia, was hired by the New York Botanical Garden after graduation and is currently a gardener with the Outdoor Gardens team.

 Naima Green (Class of 2006) is an owner/partner of Blue in Green Gardens, LLC, a landscape company based in lower Manhattan that designs, installs, and maintains all types of garden spaces, and specializes in terraces, townhouse back yards, and rooftops.